 Heat burns, also called thermal burns, are caused by contact with fire, steam, hot objects, or hot liquids.
 Tap water is a leading cause of nonfatal burns.

-Protect your child from heat burns in the following ways:
+You can help protect your child from heat burns in the following ways.

 Electrical burns are caused by contact with electrical sources or by lightning.
 Electrical current passing through a person's body may injure blood vessels, nerves, and muscles.
 Also, the throat and lungs can swell rapidly and severely, making breathing hard.
 The current can also damage the heart.